 For more information about the present day battle for tribal people's human rights, please look into Survival International, of which Throwsticks.com is a proud sponsor.
 Survival is the global movement for tribal people's rights.
 Survival helps them defend their lives, protect their lands and determine their own futures.

-The ancient advanced skill and knowledge of how to make and tune throwsticks was passed down through the ages by the Australian Aborigines from generation to generation, yet still today modern physicists theorize about how these primitive weapons operated.
-Early explorers to Australia were awestruck by the awesome range of the straight flying, wooden sabers of the Aborigines, and they recorded their accounts of what they witnessed.
+The ancient advanced skill and knowledge of how to make and tune throwsticks was passed down through the ages by the indigenous Australians from generation to generation, yet still today modern physicists theorize about how these primitive weapons operated.
+Early explorers to Australia were awestruck by the awesome range of the straight flying, wooden sabers of the tribal peoples, and they recorded their accounts of what they witnessed.

 Throwstick making and tuning is a complex process which takes a lot of skill and patience to master in both understanding and craftsmanship.
 To start with the basics, first, a well made throwstick must be flattened and thinned down so that it is more aerodynamic and capable of producing some lift and thus extending its range by flattening its trajectory.
 Second, it must also be bent somewhere in the middle.
 The reason for this bend is that a straight limbed stick that is flattened would plane out and tumble in the air when thrown into a spin.
 But a bent stick is stabilized by its trailing and leading parts as it spins.
 A bent stick could have an airfoil cut into it which would reduce drag and create lift, while simultaneously maintaining stability.